Table of contents

 1.3 Internal debate, pragmatism, and the hudnas

-The movement adopts a version of "democratic centralism".
-Major determinations are made through a process of "collective decision" -- that is, after full consultation with the four constituencies.
+To make decisions, the movement adopts a version of "democratic centralism".
+Major determinations are made through a process of "collective decision" -- that is, through full consultation with the four constituencies.
 To obviate to the problem of irregular communication, a single constituency may make important determinations that concern the whole movement, but these must then be adopted by the four constituencies as a whole.
-Once a deliberation is made, "everyone is committed to abiding by it, irrespective of their own positions" [3].
+Once a deliberation is made, "everyone is committed to abiding by it, irrespective of their own positions" [4].

 During the debate, several delegates who had advocated for participation in the elections and an end to armed struggle changed their position, and the participants agreed "not unanimously but with a comfortable majority" against the participation in the 1996 elections and that "the decision whether to intensify, moderate, or qualify the level of resistance should remain the prerogative of the movement, which would assess the situation and take appropriate action."